 Successful managers empower their teams with tools, trust, and feedback.
 Rolling out time trackers and app blockers is not the way to make your teams productive.
 Instead, making these tools available to those who want help with their time management is a great way to normalize finding ways of working that work for our unique needs.

-Here are some top productivity tools to consider making available to your team:
+Here are some top productivity tools to consider making available to your team.

-Toggl: A simple, intuitive time-tracking tool that helps your team log hours effortlessly.
+A simple, intuitive time-tracking tool that helps your team log hours effortlessly.
 Detailed reports offer insights into time usage, making it easier to identify areas for improvement.

-Freedom: This distraction-blocking app allows team members to focus by temporarily disabling access to websites and apps that pull attention away from important tasks.
+This distraction-blocking app allows team members to focus by temporarily disabling access to websites and apps that pull attention away from important tasks.

-Clockify: A robust time-tracking tool designed for project-based businesses, helping track billable hours and ensure accurate invoicing.
+A robust time-tracking tool designed for project-based businesses, helping track billable hours and ensure accurate invoicing.

-Focus@Will: Combines neuroscience and music to create personalized soundtracks that enhance focus and productivity, helping team members get in the zone.
+Combines neuroscience and music to create personalized soundtracks that enhance focus and productivity, helping team members get in the zone.

-RescueTime: Tracks digital habits and provides productivity reports to identify patterns, helping teams reclaim valuable time by addressing inefficiencies.
+Tracks digital habits and provides productivity reports to identify patterns, helping teams reclaim valuable time by addressing inefficiencies.

 Offering productivity-enhancing tools like these can empower your team to optimize their workdays and ease the ever-present desire to check email just one more time.
 Whether it’s improving time management or eliminating distractions, these tools work together to create an opportunity to improve focus and efficiency.